microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationuser-list-schools.md

 ---
 title: "List schools"
-description: "Retrieve a list of schools for a user."
+description: "Retrieve a list of schools for a user."author: "mmast-msft"
 ---

 # List schools